-In the 1961-62 NBA season, only his second as a pro, 23-year-old Cincinnati Royals guard Oscar Robertson set a record that ranks as one of the greatest individual achievements in basketball or any other sport, and which may never be surpassed.
-See the media coverage here.
+In the 1961-62 NBA season, only his second as a pro, 23-year-old Cincinnati Royals guard Oscar Robertson set two records that rank as one of the greatest individual achievements in basketball or any other sport.

-Other players with prolific triple-double numbers are Houston's James Harden (19) and Cleveland's LeBron James (8), and the NBA itself has already set a single-season record for triple-double games (90) with 10 games remaining for most teams.
+Other players with prolific triple-double numbers are Houston's James Harden (21) and Cleveland's LeBron James (13), and the NBA itself has already set a single-season record for triple-double games (114), not counting any games remaining through April 12.

 In 1961-62, the NBA had only nine teams.
-The following will give you an idea of the Hall of Fame level of competition against which Robertson and his teammates (Jack Twyman, Wayne Embry, Bob Boozer, Adrian Smith, Arlen Bockhorn) played night after night as he compiled this record:
+The following will give you an idea of the Hall of Fame level of competition against which Robertson and his teammates (Jack Twyman, Wayne Embry, Bob Boozer, Adrian Smith, Arlen Bockhorn) played night after night as he compiled his records:

-In the process of averaging a triple-double, The Big O also became the only guard in NBA history ever to lead his team in rebounding, and the only player ever to total 900 assists and 900 rebounds in the same season.
+In the process of averaging a triple-double, The Big O also became the only guard in NBA history ever to lead his team in rebounding — another record now tied by Westbrook this season — and the only player ever to total 900 assists and 900 rebounds in the same season.

 In his 41 triple-double games, the Royals won 29 for a .707 percentage.
 Of his 181 career triple-double games, his teams won 131 for a .724 winning percentage.
 In his first seven years, the Royals won .545 of their games and .522 over his ten years.
 In his four years at Milwaukee, the Bucks won 248 of 328 games for a .756 percentage, averaging 62 wins per season.
 In 1970-71, their NBA championship season, the Bucks were 66-16 in the regular season and 12-2 in the playoffs.

 Our thanks to Neil Munro, Matthew Shuh, Tim Frank, Tim Kuck and Elias Sports Bureau for helping us to compile the statistics cited on this page.